-The total for expenses on line 07 should agree with the total expenses reported in your GPFS including interest expense and any other non-operating expense.
+The total for expenses on line 13 should agree with the total expenses reported in your GPFS including interest expense and any other nonoperating expense.

-Do not include losses or other unusual or nonrecurring items in Part E. Operation and maintenance of plant expenses are no longer reported as a separate functional expense category.
-Instead these expenses are to be distributed, or allocated, among the other functional expense categories.
+Do not include losses or other unusual or nonrecurring items in Part E. Operation and maintenance expenses are no longer reported as a separate functional expense category.
+Instead these expenses are to be distributed among the other functional expense categories.

-Expenses by Functional Classification
+Expense by Functional Classification

-Column 1, Total amount - Enter the total expense for each applicable functional category listed on lines 01-05, and 10.
-Total expenses, line 07, should agree with the total expenses reported in your GPFS.
+Column 1, Total amount - Enter the total expense for each applicable functional category listed on lines 01-08.
+Total expenses, line 13, should agree with the total expenses reported in your GPFS.

 Column 2, Salaries and wages - This column describes the natural classification of salary and wage expenses incurred in each functional category.
-For this classification, enter the amount of salary and wage expenses for the function identified in lines 01-05, 10, and 07.
+For this classification, enter the amount of salary and wage expenses for the function identified in lines 01-08 and 13.
 Do NOT include Operation and maintenance of plant (O&M) expenses in this category because O&M expenses are reported in a separate natural classification category.